NIFTy-PPL/J-UBIK/README.md

 ### Guide for Ciao & Marx
 - how to install [ciao](https://cxc.cfa.harvard.edu/ciao4.14/download/ciao_install.html)
 - how to install [marx](https://cxc.cfa.harvard.edu/ciao/ahelp/install_marx.html)
-- set an alias in your bashrc. to source ciao and marx easily
+- set an alias in your .bashrc to source ciao and marx easily

 ## Observations
 Either get the data [here](https://cda.harvard.edu/chaser/) or via `download_chandra_obsid` as described [here](https://cxc.cfa.harvard.edu/ciao/threads/archivedownload/).
 The information about the location, obsID, etc. of you data should be stored in /obs/obs.yaml.